Will the UK see a 40C heatwave again this summer?

 Speculation is rife that the country will get a blistering heatwave this month as weather maps have shown conditions could become hotter in the coming days.

 The summer in the UK has already begun on a hotter note, with June temperatures smashing all-time records.
-According to the Met Office, last month had the hottest June temperatures since records began to be kept.
+According to the Met Office, last month had the hottest June temperatures since records began.

 The early few weeks of the official summer season saw temperatures climbing over 30C, leading to heat-health alerts, water shortages and even unprecedented fish deaths in rivers.